+President Tiedens has spent more than 20 years building high-performing leaders, teams, and organizations in elite, higher-education institutions, and her career has been guided by her passion for expanding opportunities for women.
 Before becoming president of Scripps, she was a senior associate dean of academic affairs and faculty member in the Stanford University Graduate School of Business, where she oversaw key educational and administrative functions, including the PhD program, executive education, and the Global Innovation Program.
 An expert in leadership development, President Tiedens was also the Morgan Stanley Director of Stanford University’s Center for Leadership Development and Research, and she designed the leadership curriculum for the Stanford Graduate School of Business and led other Stanford leadership initiatives.
 Her personal leadership development includes completion of the Stanford Leadership Academy and the Women Leaders of Stanford University Program.
+She characterizes the Scripps presidency as an opportunity to continue to harness the power of education to transform women’s lives, empower them, and enable them to support and promote each other.

-President Tiedens has been recognized by her peers for her scholarship and contributions to the field of social psychology.
-Her research explores the psychological roots of inequality and the role of emotions in organizational life.
-She has published extensively on these topics and has served onnumerouseditorial boards.
+Recognized by her peers for her scholarship and contributions to the field of social psychology, President Tiedens’research exploresthe psychological roots of inequality.
+She has sought an understanding ofwhy organizations are frequently characterized by differences in status, resource allocation, and respect.She has also examinedthe role of emotions in shaping our thinking about the events we experience in organizational life.
+President Tiedens has published extensivelyon these topics and has served onnumerouseditorial boards.
 She has earned many awards and honors for teaching, research, and leadershipfrom organizations such as theSociety for Personality and Social Psychology and the Center for Advanced Study in the Behavioral Sciences.
+She has also held several named professorships, including the Spence Faculty Scholar and the Fletcher Jones Faculty Scholar in the Stanford Graduate School of Business.

-President Tiedens said in her inauguration address.
-“For this reason, Scripps’ mission remains as relevant today as it was 90 years ago: ‘to educate women to develop their intellects and talents through active participation in a community of scholars so that as graduates they may contribute to society through public and private lives of leadership, service, integrity, and creativity.’”President Tiedens obtained her MA and PhD in social psychology from the University of Michigan, and her BA in psychology from Carleton College.
+President Tiedens obtained her MA and PhD in social psychology from the University of Michigan and her BA in psychology from Carleton College.
 She is married to Dale T. Miller, a professor of organizational behavior at Stanford University, and has two children.